History of slavery in Illinois: Colonial period

 During the French colonial period of Illinois, Illinois was a part of the region known as the "Illinois Country", which also loosely encompassed lands that would become the future U.S. states of Indiana, Wisconsin, and Missouri.
 The Illinois Country was part of New France and was governed by its slavery laws.
 French settlers first brought African slaves into the Illinois Country from Saint-Domingue (present-day Haiti) around 1720 under the terms of the Code Noir, which defined the legal conditions of slavery in the French Empire and restricted the activities of free Negro people.
 Although older accounts claim that Philip François Renault imported five hundred Negro slaves to the Illinois Country in 1721, it is likely that he imported far fewer.
-A document "from 1720 describes the Jesuits as owning sixteen to eighteen slaves, 'Negroes and Savages .'"
+A document "from 1720 describes the Jesuits as owning sixteen to eighteen slaves, 'Negroes and Savages.'"
 After an unsuccessful attempt at lead mining, Renault founded St. Philippe, Illinois, in 1723, and used his enslaved people for agricultural purposes to produce crops.

 The institution of slavery continued after Britain acquired the eastern Illinois Country in 1763 following the French and Indian War.
 At the time, nine hundred slaves lived in the territory, although some of the French would take at least three hundred with them as they left the future state of Illinois for lands west of the Mississippi River (in future Missouri).

 United States territory

 Slavery continued following the American Revolutionary War, when the territory was ceded to the United States.
 The first legislation against slavery was the Northwest Ordinance of 1787, which forbade slavery in the Northwest Territory.
 However, territorial laws and practices allowed human bondage to continue in various forms.
 Territorial governors Arthur St. Clair and Charles Willing Byrd supported slavery and did not enforce the ordinance.
-When the Indiana Territory (which included the future State of Illinois) was split from the Northwest Territory in 1800, residents petitioned the United States Senate to allow slaves.
+When the Indiana Territory (which included the future State of Illinois) was split from the Northwest Territory in 1800, territorial residents petitioned the United States Senate to allow slaves.
 A proposal offered emancipation to Illinois-born male slaves at age thirty-one and female slaves at age twenty-eight.
 Southern-born slaves were to be slaves for life.
 No response to the proposal was ever issued.